by Megan Hall | Jan 16, 2026 | Anxiety, Depression, Self Care, Trauma

 by Megan Hall | Oct 8, 2025 | Anxiety, Depression, Trauma

-Untangling Negative Beliefs: Why We Get Stuck (and How to Shift) We all carry beliefs about ourselves, others, and the world.
-Some are helpful: “I can handle hard things.”
-Others quietly sabotage our confidence, relationships, or goals.
-These are negative...
+We all carry beliefs about ourselves, others, and the world.
+Some are helpful: “I can handle hard things” while others sabotage our confidence, relationships, or goals.
+These are negative beliefs are deep, often unconscious convictions like “I’m not enough,” “I always...

 by Megan Hall | Aug 14, 2025 | Depression